mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Control cell editability

-In addition to the `editable` flag on columns, control which cell is editable using `isCellEditable` prop.
+In addition to the `editable` flag on columns, control which cell is editable using the `isCellEditable` prop.

 In this demo, the column `Name` is not editable.
 Only the rows with an even `Age` value are editable.
 The editable cells have a green background for better visibility.